dals1791/1207-Project3-Frontend/README.md

 ## API

-Our team will be constructing our own API on an Express server. ##content to be determined.
+Our team will be constructing our own API on an Express server.
+This API will have the following schema as an example transaction:

 ```
-"example": {
+{
-        "name": "New York",
-        "country": "United States of America"
-        "timezone_id": "America/New_York",
-        "food": "Beef Wellington",
-        "topping": Lamb Sauce,
-        "Cook": "Medium-Rare"
+    Description: String
+    Category: String
+    amountSpent : Number
+    Time: Date
+}
 ```
 ## User Stories